-Medical tourism is a growing trend amongst travellers.
+Medical tourism is an increasingly growing trend amongst travellers on a gap year.
 If you are considering having any treatment done as part of your travels, then here is everything you need to know before you go.

 This trend is called medical tourism, and it has exploded in recent years into a multi billion pound industry.

 Medical tourism is essentially any type of travel where people travel specifically for medical treatment, or get treatment as a part of their longer travels.
-Everything from major surgery to dentistry, body enhancements or even getting a hair transplant, any elective treatment in fact can and is sought after by travellers.
+Everything from major surgery to dentistry to body enhancements, basically any elective treatment in fact can and is sought after by travellers.

 It isn’t as easy as walking into a clinic and getting some work done though, if you really want to get elective medical treatment when you travel, there are a few things you need to know and questions you should ask first.
 The CDC and the NHS in the UK are excellent sources of information to do your research, but here are the basics.